AuroraLantean/axum-api-server7/README.md

 cargo watch -q -c -w tests/ -x "test -q t1 -- --nocapture"
 ```

+To Test failed authentification, comment out `req_login.await?.print().await?;` in the `example/quick_dev.rs` and save it, it should auto run the tests.
+Confirm different client error and server error with the same UUID

 ## Run API Client

 Install and launch the Slumber API Client from https://github.com/LucasPickering/slumber